 Maximizing your deductions sounds interesting to you (and it should!), the next question is: What can a hairdresser claim on tax?
 Your options include:

 1. Tools and supplies

-When it comes to tax deductions for self-employed hair stylists, tools and supplies may be the easiest, and most common of all.
-These can include things from scissors, shampoo, blow dryers, and smocks, to sinks, mirrors, and styling chairs.
+When it comes to tax deductions for self-employed hair stylists, tools and supplies may be the easiest and most common option.
+Items can include things from scissors, shampoo, blow dryers, sinks, mirrors and styling chairs.